dsgrid/dsgrid/dev/spark_overview.md

 Set `spark.sql.shuffle.partitions` to 1-4x the number of cores in your system.

 Set `spark.executor.cores` and `spark.executor.memory` to numbers that allow creation of your desired number of executors.
-Those are per-executor values.
+Spark will try to create the most number of executors such that each executor has those resources.
+For example, if your system has 16 cores and you assigned 16g of memory to the worker, `spark.executor.cores 3` and `spark.executor.memory 5g` will result in 3 executors.

 ### Start the Spark processes
 ```
 $SPARK_HOME/sbin/start-master.sh
 ```
 Start a worker with this command.
 Give the worker as much memory as you can afford.
+Executor memory comes from this pool.
 You can also configure this in `spark-env.sh`.
 ```
 $SPARK_HOME/sbin/start-worker.sh -m 16g spark://$(hostname):7077
 ```

-### Spark UI
-Open http://localhost:8080/ in your browser and copy the cluster URL and port.
-It will be something like `spark://$(hostname):7077`.

 If you add the `sbin` to your `PATH` environment variable, here is a one-liner:
 ```
 $ start-master.sh && start-worker.sh -m 24g spark://$(hostname):7077
 ```

-Monitor cluster tasks in your browser.

-## Stop the Spark processes
+### Stop the Spark processes
 Stop all of the processes when you complete your work.
 ```
 $ stop-worker.sh && stop-master.sh